Frequently Asked Questions for Faculty

 - A late psycho-educational evaluation and diagnosis

 TESTS: When possible, professors should try to provide students with the accommodation of extended time themselves.
-If, for quizzes or exams, you are not able to accommodate the student with your time before or after class, and you need proctoring assistance from ODS, please indicate this on the student's "Blue Form."
+If, for quizzes or exams, you are not able to accommodate the student with your time before or after class, and you need proctoring assistance from ADS, please have the student request proctoring through CLIQ.
+You will be able to verify the proctoring requests have been made by viewing the student's card in your CLIQ Student Listings.
 If this need arises later in the semester, please contact email@example.com at least one week in advance to make arrangements for proctoring.

-Begin by asking the student what he/she is comfortable with.
-Some students may actually feel more comfortable testing in the classroom for your class, others may prefer an isolated setting near you, and others might prefer to arrange proctoring through ODS.
+Begin by asking students with this accommodation what they are comfortable with.
+Some students may actually feel more comfortable testing in the classroom for your class, others may prefer an isolated setting near you, and others might prefer to arrange proctoring through ADS.
 If you are able to provide the student with a distraction-reduced environment that is agreeable to you and the student, then please do so.
-If you need assistance from ODS, please ensure that this is indicated on the "Blue Form."
+If you need assistance from ADS, please ensure that you have indicated this on the Test Setup section of the student's Access Plan.
 If this need should arise mid-semester, please contact firstname.lastname@example.org at least one week in advance to make arrangements for proctoring.

 Yes.
-Such accommodations are typically granted to students whose ability to take notes by hand are significantly impaired, such as a student with dysgraphia (a disorder that impairs the ability to form letters efficiently and legibly).
-Students with such an accommodation are to disengage their connectivity to the Internet during class, and may have this accommodation revoked if they are not compliant, or are not using their computer strictly for note-taking.
-Professors may also ask such students to sit off to the side of the room where they will less distracting to those behind them.
+Such accommodations are typically granted to students whose ability to take notes by hand are significantly impaired, such as a student with arthritis or dysgraphia (a disorder that impairs the ability to form letters efficiently and legibly).
+Students with this accommodation are to disable their connectivity to the Internet during class (unless it's permissible by the professor), and may have this accommodation revoked if they are not compliant, or are not using their computer strictly for note-taking.
+Professors may also ask such students to sit off to the side of the room where they will be less distracting to those behind them.

-Smart Pen: (View example) This pen is also a recording device that works with a specific type of notebook.
-When a student who is taking notes with a smart pen misses noting key information from a lecture, he or she can later simply tap on that section of notes with the pen and it will play back the audio that was recorded when those notes were written.
-Typically, a student using a smart pen will not need a note-taker but certain disabilities my warrant the need for both.
+1. Use of a Smart Pen: (View example) This pen is also a recording device that works with a specific type of notebook.
+When students who are taking notes with a smart pen miss noting key information from a lecture, they can later simply tap on that section of notes with the pen and it will play back the audio that was recorded when those notes were written.
+Typically, a student using a smart pen will not need a note-taker but certain disabilities may warrant the need for both.